Stranmor/gemini-proxy-key-rotation-rust/README.md

 *   Automatic round-robin key rotation across **all** configured keys (from all groups combined).
 *   Handles `429 Too Many Requests` responses from the target API by temporarily disabling the rate-limited key (resets daily at 10:00 AM Moscow Time by default).
 *   Configurable via a single YAML file (`config.yaml`).
-*   API keys can be securely overridden using **environment variables**, avoiding the need to store them directly in the configuration file.
+*   API keys can be securely provided using **environment variables** (recommended), avoiding the need to store them directly in the configuration file.
-*   Correctly adds the required `x-goog-api-key` header for Gemini API authentication and ignores/replaces client-sent `Authorization` headers.
+*   Correctly adds the required `x-goog-api-key` and `Authorization: Bearer <key>` headers for Gemini API authentication, ignoring/replacing any client-sent `Authorization` headers.
 *   Supports `http`, `https`, and `socks5` upstream proxies per key group.
 *   High performance asynchronous request handling using Axum and Tokio.
 *   Graceful shutdown handling (responds to `SIGINT` and `SIGTERM`).
-*   Configurable logging using `tracing` and `RUST_LOG`.
+*   Configurable logging using `tracing` and the `RUST_LOG` environment variable.

 ## Requirements